convox/docs/docs/reference/rack-parameters/NLBPreserveClientIP.md

 listener ports before this feature can be enabled safely
 ```

-The fix on customer-SG Racks is to add the ingress rule to your SG manually — sourced from the Rack's exported `${Rack}:NLBSecurityGroup`, one rule per NLB listener port you expose — before attempting to enable preserve-client-IP.
+The fix on customer-SG Racks is to add the ingress rule to your SG manually (sourced from the Rack's exported `${Rack}:NLBSecurityGroup`, one rule per NLB listener port you expose) before attempting to enable preserve-client-IP.
 Example:

 ```bash
 $ aws ec2 authorize-security-group-ingress \